Space heating Solutions in Ladakh - GHE

 Engineers at Service Centre

-Training of communities on usage of the Cookstoves
+Training of communities on usage and maintenance

 Benefits of Improved Rocket Stoves

-Cleaner Cooking, Better Health: Improved rocket stoves significantly reduce indoor air pollution by burning fuel more efficiently.
+Improved rocket stoves significantly reduce indoor air pollution by burning fuel more efficiently.
 This leads to better indoor air quality and is expected to lower respiratory and cardiovascular diseases, especially among women and children.

 • Environmental Preservation: These stoves require less firewood, helping to conserve Ladakh’s limited forest resources and protect fragile ecosystems from further deforestation.